psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 = What server dependencies are required? =

 Mostly basic, built-in shell tools are required. **wget** is required for cache preloading.
 For hardened shell execution, **safexec** is highly recommended — see the Help tab for installation instructions.
+For large cache-heavy websites, especially when Nginx cache paths are located on FUSE-based mounts (such as bindfs to solve permission issues), **ripgrep (rg)** is strongly recommended for significantly faster cache purge performance.

 = Why is the plugin not working on my environment? =

-The most common reasons are: `shell_exec` is disabled, the PHP-FPM user lacks write permission to the Nginx cache directory, or `nginx.conf` is not detected.
+The most common reasons are: `shell_exec` or `exec` is disabled, `open_basedir` restrictions prevent required filesystem access, the PHP-FPM user lacks write permission to the Nginx cache directory, or automatic Nginx detection fails (for example, `nginx.conf` cannot be located).
 See the **Help tab** for a full environment checklist and solutions.

 = I am getting permission errors.
 What should I do? =

 This is the most common issue in environments where the WEBSERVER-USER (nginx/www-data) and PHP-FPM-USER are different.
-NPP provides a one-liner bash script to automate the fix using bindfs on monolithic servers.
+NPP provides a one-liner bash script to automate the fix using **bindfs** on monolithic servers.
 For containerized environments, users can review the full configuration setup via [NPP Containerized](https://github.com/psaux-it/wordpress-nginx-cache-docker) See the **Help tab → Permission Issues** section or the [GitHub repository](https://github.com/psaux-it/nginx-fastcgi-cache-purge-and-preload) for details.

 = Does it work with Cloudflare? =